niczak/WP-S3/README.md

 ## Requirements

-In order to leverage Amazon's S3 services you will need to install the s3cmd tools.
+In order to leverage Amazon's S3 services you will need to have an AWS account and the the s3cmd tools.
 All major package managers will have this utility, I installed it in Ubuntu using the following command:
 ```
 sudo apt-get install s3cmd
 ```